If you’re on the hunt for a new HVAC system, you may have encountered the term “mini split” several times throughout your research.

 Floor standing mini splits are another option for those who cannot mount a unit on a wall.
 These types of units rest on the floor up against a wall.

-Vertical air handlers are commercial products that are similar to central air in the sense that they connect to existing ductwork.
+Vertical air handlers are similar to central air in the sense that they connect to existing ductwork.
 However, they’re a much more efficient and cost-effective alternative to central air.

 Choosing Your Mini Split

 As you can see, there are a variety of different types of mini splits available, and picking the right one can be a confusing process.
 Visit our mini split sizing calculator to determine the best size mini split for your needs, then check out our Multi Zone Mini Split Buying Guide before browsing our mini split systems.